by Nebula Haze

 Note: After adding nutrients (or even if you’re giving just plain water), always pH your water to 5.5-6.5 before giving it to your plants.
 This is important!

-Like nearly all cannabis nutrients, the included schedule is aggressive and can burn your plants if given with every watering.
-No matter what nutrient system you're using with your coco coir, I recommend giving plain water every other watering to prevent nutrient buildup.
+Like nearly all cannabis nutrients, the included schedule is aggressive and can burn your plants if given at full strength.
+No matter what nutrient system you’re using with your coco coir, I always recommend cutting the amount of nutrients in half compared to what you see on the bottle or from the company, and only raising the amount if the plant is started to get pale or llime green colored (which is a sign it needs higher levels of nutrients).

 Whenever using liquid nutrients, you will need a way to test pH so your plant roots are able to easily absorb all the nutrients they need.
 I use a simple General Hydroponics pH test kit.
 Learn more about managing pH here: https://www.growweedeasy.com/ph